New Puppy Checklist – I’m Getting A New Puppy, What Do I Need?

 8. Puppy Blanket

 We also bring a blanket to rub on our puppy’s litter mates then we put the blanky in the crate so our puppy feels a little more comfortable his first few nights in his new home.
-We use the same snuggle pet blanket from our Snuggle Puppy Starter Kit.
+We like a smaller blanket that we can also use as a targeting mat for when our puppy starts training.

 9. Puppy Food